royarg02/RoyARG02.github.io/content/updates/dwmblocks-update.md

 license:
   name: 'CC BY‑ND 4.0'
   url: https://creativecommons.org/licenses/by-nd/4.0/legalcode
-categories:
+tags:
+  - package-maintaining
   - royarg-repo
-tags:
-  - packages
   - updates
 aliases:
   - /blogs/dwmblocks-update
   - /blogs/dwmblocks-update.html
+  - /writing/dwmblocks-update
 ---
 [Due to a versioning mishap][1], an update to **[dwmblocks-royarg-git][2]** may display the following message from `pacman`: